-The chemicals released through off-gassing can lead to dizziness, asthma attacks, respiratory difficulties, and organ damage.
+The chemicals released through off-gassing can lead to dizziness, asthma attacks, skin irritation, respiratory difficulties, and organ damage.

 Additionally, some chemicals are carcinogenic, which means that they increase the risk of cancer, and others are endocrine-disruptors, which is a fancy way of saying that they mess with your hormones.

 There has also been discussion about whether or not the off-gassing of baby mattresses might contribute to SIDS.